zhu327/miniflux-ai/README.md

 ### Usage

-The tool runs as a scheduled Cloudflare Worker, querying for unread articles every 5 minutes.
+The tool is triggered by incoming webhook requests from Miniflux whenever new articles are available.
 If an article is from a whitelisted site and does not contain code blocks, it generates a summary and updates the article.

 ### Contributing